 Riverdale, even though it is a small village, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, village who have a need for low-cost transportation.

-In terms of college education, Riverdale is nearly on par with the US average for all cities of 21.84%: 17.15% of adults 25 and older in Riverdale have a bachelor's degree or advanced degree.
+The education level of Riverdale citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.15% of adults 25 and older in Riverdale have a college degree.

 The per capita income in Riverdale in 2022 was $20,642, which is low income relative to Illinois and the nation.
 This equates to an annual income of $82,568 for a family of four.
 However, Riverdale contains both very wealthy and poor people as well.
 Riverdale also has one of the higher rates of people living in poverty in the nation, with 32.27% of its population below the federal poverty line.